Raffaele Fiorini: Biography

-Brothers Candi (Oreste & Cesare) worked in Genoa, yet they are considered Raffaele Fiorini's pupils in all respects; above all, Cesare who gained distinguished international fame not only in bowed instrument making but also in plucked instruments, refined inlaying and carving.
+Brothers Candi (Oreste & Cesare) worked in Genoa, yet they are considered Fiorini's pupils in all respects; above all, Cesare who gained distinguished international fame not only in bowed instrument making but also in plucked instruments, refined inlaying and carving.

 Armando Monterumici was another Bolognese artist who apprenticed in the same workshop during the last years of the 19th century and who deserves to be known better; in fact his production is today quite rare to find.

-Giuseppe, son of Raffaele, quickly achieved a solid reputation and today he is certainly considered one of the most important Italian violin makers.
+Giuseppe, son of Fiorini, achieved a solid reputation and today is certainly considered one of the most important Italian violin makers.

 Cremona too should be grateful to this scholar who, after forty years of essays, bought the rest of Stradivari's workshop (shapes, tools, original drawings, models) and donated them upon the city, in order to form a lutherie school which could bring again Italy at the top of the bowed instrument making world.

-Ansaldo Poggi was Giuseppe Fiorini's favourite pupil.
-His instruments are among the most sought-after and expensive instruments today on the market.
-Certainly this is also due to the school he had with Fiorini, to which Poggi, when alive, has always been proud to have been part of.
+Ansaldo Poggi was Giuseppe Fiorini's pupil.
+His instruments are among the most sought-after and expensive instruments today.
+Certainly this is due in part to the instruction he had with Fiorini, to which Poggi, when alive, was proud to have been part of.

 Carlo Carletti of Bologna would have been one of Fiorini's last pupils.
 Fiorini mentored Carletti during the last years of his life.
 Carletti's instruments are well known for its rich sound and precise workmanship.
 Following Fiorini's death, Carletti formed a strong bond with Ettore Soffritti, Augusto Pollastri and Giuseppe Fiorini.

-Last but not least, Otello Bignami, teacher of the greatest part of the professional luthiers now living and working in Bologna; his memory is still very vivid among them who knew him.
+Otello Bignami, a teacher of a part of the professional luthiers is now living and working in Bologna; he is remembered by those who knew him.